Marvin Sewell

-Marvin Sewell is a blues/jazz guitarist, who has been called maybe "the greatest guitarist you've never heard of".
+Marvin Sewell is an American blues/jazz guitarist from Chicago.

+Biography

 He was born and grew up in Chicago, where he attended the Chicago Musical College at Roosevelt University.
 Since 1990, he has been based in New York City.

-He has played with many leading jazz artists, notably Cassandra Wilson, Jack DeJohnette, Lizz Wright and Jason Moran.
+Sewell has played with many leading jazz artists, notably Cassandra Wilson, Jack DeJohnette, Lizz Wright and Jason Moran.
+He performed with Cassandra Wilson on two tracks in the 2003 PBS documentary, Martin Scorsese Presents the Blues: A Musical Journey.
 He also leads the Marvin Sewell Group.

-He performed with Cassandra Wilson on two tracks in the 2003 PBS documentary, Martin Scorsese Presents the Blues: A Musical Journey.
+Sewell has been called maybe "the greatest guitarist you've never heard of".